LucaFaieta/MCTS_Quixo/lab_2/README.md

 \ $

-At this point it's enough to apply `fitness_function(expression)` to the tree, which will return the sum of all the violations of the rules above on the specific tree
+At this point it's enough to apply `fitness_function(expression)` to the tree, which will return the sum of all the violations of the rules found on the specific tree

 If, for a certain chromosome, the expression encoded has fitness = 0, that expression is a winning strategy.